biomed-AI/DeepECG/README.md

 ![](figures/Pipeline.png)

 # DeepECG: Empowering genome-wide association study by imputing electrocardiograms from genotype in UK-biobank
-DeepECG is a densely connected network that can be used to predicted ECG traits from genotype.
+DeepECG is a densely connected network for ECG traits prediction using genotype data.
+The predicted ECG traits from DeepECG can be used to predict cardiovascular diseases (CVDs) risk and perform GWAS analysis.

 ## Installation